ModiaSim/Modia3D.jl/docs/src/index.md

 ## Release Notes

-### Version 0.11.0-dev
+### Version 0.11.0

 - Requires Modia 0.9.0 or later.

-- Additional keyword arguments of Object3D: `Object3D(..., fixedInParent=true, velocity=[0.0, 0.0, 0.0], angularVelocity=[0.0, 0.0, 0.0])`.
+- Additional keyword arguments of Object3D: `Object3D(..., fixedInParent=true, velocity=[0.0, 0.0, 0.0], angularVelocity=[0.0, 0.0, 0.0])`,
-  A freely moving Object3D is defined with `Object3D(..., fixedInParent=false, ...)`.
-The states and other code for such Object3Ds are no longer visible in the generated code (so compilation is faster).
+  besides the existing `parent, translation, rotation, feature`.
+A freely moving Object3D is defined with `Object3D(..., fixedInParent=false, ...)`, where `velocity=.., angularVelocity=..` are the initial conditions (resolved in the parent frame).
+The states and other code for such Object3Ds are *not* part of the generated code (so compilation is faster, and the objects can be changed after code generation).\
+  If `fixedToParent=false`, vectors `translation, rotation, velocity, angularVelocity` (all resolved in `parent`) are used as states and are available in the result for plotting.
+  `rotation` is vector `[angleX, angleY, angleZ]` to rotate the parent coordinate system along the x-axis with `angleX`, the y-axis with `angleY` and the z-axis with `angleZ` to arrive at the Object3D coordinate system.
+If `rotation[2]` is close to its singular position (= 90u"°" or -90u"°"), an event is triggered and the rotation sequence is changed from `[angleX, angleY, angleZ]` to `[angleX, angleZ, angleY]`.
+  In the new rotation sequence, `rotation[2]` is far from its singular position at this time instant.
+  Variable `rotationXYZ::Bool` in the result signals whether rotation is defined with rotation sequence `[angleX, angleY, angleZ]` (`rotationXYZ=true`) or with rotation sequence `[angleX, angleZ, angleY]` (`rotationXYZ=false`).
+See, example `Modia3D/test/Basic/ShaftFreeMotionAdaptiveRotSequence.jl`.
+  Note, the initial conditions (so `rotation=...` as key/value pair in the Object3D constructor) are always with `rotationXYZ=true`.\
+  With respect to an approach where the rotation is described with *quaternions*, the adaptive rotation sequence handling has the benefits, that (1) all integrators can be used (a quaternion description works with an overdetermined set of states and therefore standard integrators with step size control need code changes) and that (2) integrators with step size control can usually perform larger steps.

+- The `FreeMotion` joints in all test models have been removed and replaced by Object3Ds with `fixedInParent=false`.
+  A new test model test/Basic/FreeShaftAdaptiveRotSequenceWithFreeMotion.jl has been introduced with a `FreeMotion` joint, to still have one test for a `FreeMotion` joint.

 - `Revolute(..)` and `Prismatic(..)` joints can define axis of rotation/translation optionally as vector, e.g., `axis = [1.0, 2.0, 3.0]`.

-- New variants of functions: `Modia3D.rot1(angle,v), Modia3D.rot2(angle,v), Modia3D.rot3(angle,v), Modia3D.resolve1(rotation,v2), Modia3D.resolve2(rotation,v1)`.
+- New function `Modia3D.rot1(angle,v)` which is an efficient implementation of `Modia3D.rot1(angle)*v` where `rot1(angle)` returns a transformation matrix and `v` is a vector and `rot1(angle,v)` returns the product of the transformation matrix and a vector in an efficient way.
+Correspondingly, there are new functions `Modia3D.rot2(angle,v), Modia3D.rot3(angle,v), Modia3D.resolve1(rotation,v2), Modia3D.resolve2(rotation,v1)`.

+- Simulation speed improved, if contact of FileMesh objects.

+- contactPairMaterials.json updated with more material pairs (e.g. results in less warning messages for runtests).

+- New file `Modia3D.create_Modia3D_sysimage.jl` to create a *sysimage*.
+Using this sysimage has the advantage that `using Modia3D` is nearly immediatedly executed (instead of > 30 seconds).
+  For details, see README.md file.

+- Internal: Timer included in Scene (scene.timer), so that a timer is more easily accessible for debugging.

+- Internal: Cleanup and improvements of Modia3D/src/Frames.jl

 **Deprecated**

 - Joint `FreeMotion` is **deprecated**.
 Use instead `Object3D(..., fixedInParent=false, ...)`.
-  Note, Object3D has variables `translation, rotation, velocity, angularVelocity` instead of `r, rot, v, w` of `FreeMotion`.
+  Note, Object3D has variables `translation, rotation, velocity, angularVelocity, rotationXYZ` instead of `r, rot, v, w, isrot123` of `FreeMotion`.
   Furthermore, `angularVelocity` is resolved in the parent `Object3D` whereas `w` in `FreeMotion(obj1=.., obj2=..., ..)` is resolved in
   `obj2` and not in `obj1`.
-This means in particular that the init/start value `FreeMotion(.., w=Var(start=w_start)...)` needs to be transformed in Object3D with `Object3D(..., fixedInParent=false, rotation=XXX, angularVelocity = Modia3D.resolve1(XXX,w_start))`.
+This means in particular that the init/start value `FreeMotion(.., w=Var(start=w_start)...)` needs to be transformed in Object3D with `Object3D(..., fixedInParent=false, rotation=XXX, angularVelocity = Modia3D.resolve1(XXX,w_start))`
-  As a side effect,
+  and the results of `angularVelocity` will be different to `w` because resolved in different coordinate systems.

 **Non-backwards compatible changes**

-- Since Modia3D 0.11.0 is based on Modia 0.9.0, the non-backwards compatible changes of Modia have also an effect on Modia3D (for details, see the release notes of Modia 0.9.0).
+- Since Modia3D 0.11.0 is based on Modia 0.9.0, the non-backwards compatible changes of Modia have also an effect on Modia3D (for details, see the [release notes of Modia 0.9.0](https://github.com/ModiaSim/Modia.jl/releases/tag/v0.9.0)).
   Typically, this should give problems only in seldomly occuring corner cases.

 ### Version 0.10.4